-If you are concerned about voice search, one of the steps you can take now is to start writing content designed to answer questions your audience has.
+Are you concerned about voice search?
+One of the steps you can take now is to start writing content designed to answer questions your audience has.
 Instead of headlines just optimized for bots, go for long-tail keyword phrases optimized for voice search.

 For a deeper dive on voice search, read Search Engine Land’s post on the topic.

 An additional trend is the role of AI in search.
 As in all things, artificial intelligence is impacting how we find information online.
 Contrary to what some might think, humans aren’t processing the search results we see.
 Google’s machine-learning AI system, RankBrain, processes the search results it returns to our queries.
 Google has actually built an AI, Google Brain, that is better at building AI than a human.

 What does AI building AI that process search results mean for marketers?

 Probably a lot, but at a minimum, I think it means Google cares a lot more about providing relevant results than we do.
 Instead of trying to crack the SEO code, we need to focus our energy and creativity on creating easy to understand, satisfying content.
 Content that speaks to the interests, concerns and needs of our ideal audiences and answers common questions they ask.

 Linkless Brand Mentions